 Store Some For Later

 Store leftovers in an airtight container in the fridge for up to 3 days.
-To reheat the soup, you can use the stovetop on low heat or microwave it with reduced power.
+Reheat on the stovetop over low heat or in the microwave at reduced power.

 To freeze, cool completely, spoon into a freezer-safe storage container, and freeze for up to 3 months.
 Thaw in the fridge overnight and reheat over low heat on the stovetop or microwave at reduced power.